 Part 5.
 Scientific Applications - What is the scientific basis that underlies the rule, numeric target, performance target, or resource objective that the study informs?
 How much of an incremental gain in understanding do the study results represent?

-This study collected and analyzed data to assess hydrological function impacts from a variety of forest treatments in a watershed with a robust data collection network in situ, and created a model to replicate this methodology and similarly analyze the data.
-These tools can be used by decision makers in planning a permitting forest treatment, specifically when accessing hydrological functions like yield and ET.
+This study collected and analyzed data to assess hydrological function impacts from a variety of forest treatments in a watershed with a robust data collection network in situ and created a model to replicate this methodology and similarly analyze the data.
+These tools can be used by decision makers in planning and permitting forest treatments, specifically when accessing hydrological functions like yield and ET.
 From the 2025 FPR’s Addendum No.2: Cumulative Impacts, pursuant to 14 CCR § 15355, refers to two or more individual Effects which, when considered together, are considerable or which compound or increase other environmental Impacts.
 This assessment shall include evaluation of both on-site and off-site interactions of proposed project activities with the Impacts of Past Projects and Reasonably Foreseeable Probable Future Projects.
 In regard to the regulation, the study developed methodology that could assist.

 The study specifically ran this methodology in a watershed with less typical monitoring equipment that collected an extensive amount of pre-treatment data.
 Despite this, it could not conclude that variability in yield could be caused by forest treatments and were more likely caused by precipitation.
-It found that ET was non-variable and conclude this could be due to the scale of forest treatments.
+It found that ET was non-variable and concluded this could be due to the scale of forest treatments.
 Regarding these results, by itself the study was not robust enough to conclusively lead to a gain in understanding of cumulative impacts or the increased capability of the cumulative assessment process.
 With replication of the methodology as described by the PIs and above, this study could contribute to these efforts.